yafp/ttth/README.md

 ### contributing
 Please see the [contributing informations](docs/CONTRIBUTING.md) for more details.
 A list of all contributors can be found [here](docs/CONTRIBUTORS.md).

+### jsdoc
+The current jsdoc documentation can be found on [https://yafp.github.io/ttth/](https://yafp.github.io/ttth/).
+It is auto-generated (using [JsDoc Action](https://github.com/marketplace/actions/jsdoc-action)) on each commit of this project.

 ### build
 Building **ttth** yourself is pretty easy.
 Please see the [building instructions](docs/BUILD.md) for more details.